deta/space-docs/src/pages/migration/other/FAQs.md

 Yes, you can run up multiple [Scheduled Actions](https://deta.space/manual/features/scheduled-actions) in a single Space App.

 ### Will VISOR come to Space?

 No plans to bring VISOR to Space, but we plan to continuously improve Logs in Deta Space.

+### Is Space free like Deta Cloud was?
+What are the limits?

+Like Deta Cloud, Deta Space is free for developers building apps.
+For usage, free tier limits and a premium "Deta Adventurer" plan will be announced soon.